DizNicolasAmor/interviews-practice/TESTING.md

 - **Functional**: it has the goal to validate software **actions**.
 For example, checking the login functionality of an app.
 - **Automated**: has the goal to validate the **performance** of the software.
 For example, checking that the dashboard should load in 2 seconds.

+### Functional Testing

+1. **Unit Testing**

+A unit test is a way of testing a unit: the smallest piece of code that can be logically isolated in a system.
+In most programming languages, that is a function, a subroutine, a method or property.
+The isolated part of the definition is important.
+Typically, Unit testing is done by the developer at the application development phase.
+Unit testing is important because we can find more defects at the unit test level.